 Well, this tune clearly harkens back to a time when Porcupine Tree, Steven Wilson1), and Leprous still made Progressive Rock and Metal worth its salt.
 Haken‘s newest extract from their upcoming piece prominently called Virus really pricked our ears.
 Not because it is exceedingly crunchy or some sort of powerful metal, but because Canary Yellow is one artfully mastered track.

 It does impress with a pretty unusual and somewhat gentle, yet potent style of Progressive Metal at the top of its art.
 Subtly thunderous, yet amazingly soft-spoken.
-Which surprises even more, once you … [...]
+Which surprises even more, once you contemplate its fiery end.… [...]
 Click to raid more!

 It is true.
 The RMR blog did post pretty critical coverage of Leprous‘ latest deliveries.
 And for cause, with Malina really taking the plunge in 2017.